AliAhmedNada/muradbiskinImageFilterReview/readme.md

 names are clear, endpoints are logically named.
 Good coding practices are followed.
 ```
-✔️	this part is satisfied but you might need more enhacement as to always define types of variables .
+✔️	you satisfied this part but you might need more enhancements, always define types of variables .
 💡   example `app.get( "/", async ( req: any, res: any )`
 ```
 #### Development Server